-We are launching the first of our themed “One thing at a time” weeks.
 We will be taking some time to reflect and focus on a theory or approach that is central to the Collective Leadership work.
 For the next couple of weeks we’ll be focusing particularly on Three Horizons.
 This work has been produced in collaboration with Graham Leicester from International Futures Forum.

 Video 1: Introduction to The Three Horizons